The Basics: Overview

 Get the HPV vaccine.

-The HPV vaccine is recommended for women age 26 and younger and for men age 21 and younger.
-Most people get it as a pre-teen – but if you didn’t get it and you are 26 or younger, talk with your doctor about getting it now.
+The HPV vaccine is recommended for children and adults ages 9 to 26.
+Most people get it as a pre-teen — but if you didn’t get it and you’re 26 or younger, talk with your doctor about getting it now.

-The vaccine protects against the types of HPV that most commonly cause cervical cancer.
-It may also protect against types that can cause other kinds of cancer and genital warts.
+The vaccine protects against the types of HPV that most commonly cause cervical cancer and several other types of cancer.
+It also protects against the types of HPV that cause most genital warts.
 Learn more about the HPV vaccine.

 Get your child the HPV vaccine.